 2. AEDs Lack True Mobility

-It’s true that all AEDs are portable… but none of them are mobile enough to be taken on-the-go.
-They are currently designed to be stationary devices until they are put to use during an emergency.
-Most AEDs weigh several pounds, and are typically stored inside a carrying case that adds additional bulk and weight.
+It’s true that all AEDs are portable… but a lot of them aren’t mobile enough to be taken on-the-go.
+Most are currently designed to be stationary devices until they are put to use during an emergency.
+AEDs weigh several pounds, and are typically stored inside a carrying case that adds additional bulk and weight.
 For that reason, these devices are most often placed in wall cabinets, and are rarely carried around in a backpack, purse, or even the glove box of a car.

 3. AEDs are Expensive